 About the Digital Identity Programme

-The Digital Identity Programme advises ministers on the right environment, rules and new technologies to allow people in NZ access to secure digital identification services that meet their evolving needs and expectations.
+The Digital Identity Programme advises ministers on the right environment, rules and new technologies to allow people access to secure digital identification services that meet their evolving needs and expectations.

-The ecosystem in which information exists has changed considerably — moving away from paper and towards digital.
+The identity system in which an individual’s identity information exists has changed considerably — moving away from paper records and towards digital formats.
 Unlike written or spoken information, digital information can be more easily accessed, copied and shared from anywhere in the world.